akaplo/NativeHangouts/README.md

   2. Looks kinda pretty (thanks to Google's page design, not me)
   3. Stays out of your way when you don't want it
   4. Allows a sound notification through when it's open and you get a message
-  5. Voice and video calls (you must've first done one in Safari first and downloaded the required Hangouts plugin there for the app to perform this function)
+  5. Voice and video calls (you must've first done one in Safari and downloaded the required Hangouts plugin there for the app to perform this function)